Go to page content

 Sulphonylureas are used to manage type 2 diabetes in adults as a phase two or three medicine together with lifestyle management and metformin or other blood sugar-lowering medicines or basal insulin.
 They can also be used on their own, if metformin or other blood sugar-lowering medicines are not suitable.

 In Finland, the use of sulphonylureas tablets has become significantly less common, with new pharmaceutical products becoming available.
-In Finland (7/2023), there is only one sulphonylurea product in use: glimepiride or, subject to a special permit, glibenclamide.
+In Finland (3/2026), only one sulfonylurea preparation is available on the market under special authorisation: glibenclamide.

 Sulphonylureas attach themselves to the receptor of the pancreatic beta cell, directly and formulaically increasing the secretion of insulin from the pancreas for the entire 24 hours.